Shippable/docs/sources/validate/trigger-job.md

 As shown above, the `switch: off` tag can be defined for IN resources or jobs in order to turn off automatic triggering of a job when the inputs change.
 Note that these switches are specific to the input and should be set accordingly for each input.

+When `switch: off` is applied to an input, the job will be displayed with a dark gray border when an update to the input would have otherwise triggered the job.
+Triggering the job will reset the border.

 ##Pausing jobs

 You can pause any jobs in your pipeline by right-clicking on the job, and clicking **Pause Jobs**.
 Paused jobs are never triggered automatically, irrespective of yml configuration.
 You can unpause a paused job to resume automatic triggers.